 The Japan Patent Office (JPO) has upheld a patent awarded to Dr Emmanuelle Charpentier and colleagues while giving intellectual property protection for a third discovery.
 As a result, the inventors have three Japanese patents for their discovery of the Crispr/Cas9 genome editing technology.
 The legal victories were announced on 1 June by ERS Genomics Ltd which licenses access to the technology.

 Kymab Ltd has beaten back a challenge by Regeneron Pharmaceuticals Inc to its transgenic mouse technology for creating antibodies following a decision by the Supreme Court of the United Kingdom.
 The decision is important for Kymab, the smaller of the two companies, which has a pipeline of preclinical and early clinical antibody therapeutics to treat cancer and immune diseases.
 Regeneron had challenged Kymab’s foundational technology.
+But in an opinion delivered on 24 June, the UK court declared that claims made by Regeneron were not valid.

 The European Medicines Agency has won a case in the Court of Justice of the European Union upholding its right to publicly disclose information from a pharmaceutical company’s application for marketing, once that product has been approved.
 The case concerns a decision by the EMA to grant a third party access to a regulatory dossier of PTC Therapeutics International Ltd in 2015 for a product for Duchenne muscular dystrophy.